 What is considered good DSL Noise margin / SNR ?

-Noise is a combination of unwanted interfering signal sources, such as crosstalk, radio frequency interference, distortion, etc.
+Noise in communications is a combination of unwanted interfering signal sources, such as crosstalk, radio frequency interference, distortion, etc.

 Higher numbers repesent cleaner signals, with less noise.
 In some instances interleaving can help raise the noise margin to an acceptable level.